kyma-project/api-gateway/docs/contributor/04-40-cors-policy-design.md

 ```

 **Decision**
-\
-We have decided that the go to default values should be empty, meaning secure-by-default configuration.
-The transition to that default should be gradual, with staying with current CORS configuration for now.
+The default values should be empty to ensure the secure by default configuration.
+The transition to that default should be gradual, with the current CORS configuration staying in place for now.

 ### CORS headers sanitization

-Another thing is that if the workload will provide CORS headers by it's own, Istio Ingress Gateway will NOT sanitize/change the CORS headers unless the request origin matches any of those that are set up in `AllowOrigins` VirtualService configuration.
-This is a possible security risk, because it might not be expected that the server response will contain different headers than those defined in the APIRule.
+If a workload provides its own CORS headers, Istio Ingress Gateway does not sanitize or change the CORS headers unless the request origin matches one of the origins specified in the **AllowOrigins** configuration of the VirtualService.
+This can pose a security risk because it may be unexpected for the server response to contain different headers than those defined in the APIRule.

 ```yaml
 apiVersion: networking.istio.io/v1beta1